sadensmol/sadensmol.github.com/about.md

 I work in my home office.
 It's quiet, very comfortable and has all needed things for productive work.

-My working hours is flexible.
+My working hours are flexible.
 Usually I get up at 7 AM and start working on the hardest project ( an hour in the morning is worth two in the evening! ).
 I can work also by nights.
 My timezone is MSK ( GMT + 4 ) so for some US clients I have to work by nights.
 But it's okay because I really love my work!